 A painful event happened to me last September that I can’t really write about yet.
 I will someday, but not now.
 [Edit from the future: this event was my HIV diagnosis.
-I wrote this post two years before I came out as HIV-positive in The Advocate.
-My life has gotten much better and I’m glad that I stayed in it.]
-It was a hard blow — the hardest I’ve been dealt — and sent me into a really heavy depression.
+I wrote this post two years before I came out as HIV-positive in The Advocate.]
+It was a hard blow — the hardest I’ve been dealt — and sent me into a heavy depression.
 I was probably not a very good friend during this time.
-I stopped eating, stopped socializing, dropped a class.
+I stopped eating, stopped socializing, and dropped a class.
 Then the holidays came.

 Savannah is a summer tourism destination, but the city is beautiful at Christmas.
 Downtown looks like a storybook.
-People hang garland from the lamp posts in the squares.
+People hang fresh garlands from the lamp posts in the squares.
 Holiday lights hang over Broughton Street.
 Last Christmas, I was working in a restaurant on River Street and it was very busy on Christmas Day.
-After work, I went to the gay club, got very drunk, and sang karaoke all night until closing time.
-I woke up the next day and realized I was sadder than I’ve ever been in my entire life, and that’s when I started thinking about suicide.
+After work, I went to the gay club, got drunk, and sang karaoke all night until closing time.
+I woke up the next day and realized I was sadder than I’ve ever been in my entire life.
+That’s when I started thinking about suicide.

-I thought about the world without me.
+I thought about the universe without me.
 After I’m gone, white dwarfs will be born in star clusters as old as time.
-Nobody would see that happen, but it would still happen.
-After our world and all the people in it are vanished, supernovas will burst and stars will die, and no one will see them.
+Nobody will see that happen, but it would still happen.
+After our world and all the people in it vanish, supernovas will burst and stars will die, and no one will see them.
 Are they any less majestic for not being seen?

-The universe does not notice our presence, does not need our observation.
+The universe does not notice our presence and does not need our observation.
 What can a person be in its enormity?
 I’m just stardust — cosmic dirt recycled over billions of years.
-You are, too.
 The romantic notion of returning to all of that thrilled me.
 A worldview rooted in science provides a great loop of life and death, a cosmology that feels very spiritual.
 I wanted to return to the stars.

 Religious people claim that tragedy turns sufferers into believers, but I’m not convinced.
-The last thing I want to do is get down on my knees and ask God for help.
-I want to spit at God.
-I want to pay him back for everything he’s done to me, to you, to everyone.
+The last thing I want to do is get down on my knees and ask god for help.
+I want to spit at god.
+I want to pay him back for everything he’s done to me, to everyone.
 He is responsible for all our suffering.

 Suicide is an interesting thought experiment for an atheist.
-Without any value assigned to life or an afterlife to worry about, the only thing I lose in death is sensory experience — along with all potential, however small, to feel happy again.
-Is that enough?
+Without any value assigned to life or an afterlife to worry about, the only thing I lose in death is my sensory experience — along with all potential, however small, to feel happy again.

-The potential for happiness was worth more than nothingness, I decided.
+Even the smallest potential for happiness was, I decided, worth more than nothing.
 And that’s all death is — nothingness.
 It’s not Hell or Heaven or any system of reward or punishment.
 It’s just nothing — the end of taste, smell, touch.
 I realized I didn’t want to trade the potential for something for the certainty of nothing.
 Pleasure will come again — I will eat good food, see good movies, have sex, and meet interesting people again.
 That’s enough.
-That’s a life.
+That’s life.

-After that night, I started eating better, sleeping, going back to the gym.
+After that night, I started eating better, sleeping, and going back to the gym.
 Of course, I still think about death.
-But death is now becoming a neutral thing, a certainty that gives resonance to every action.
-It makes orgasms better, kisses more deeply felt.
+But death is becoming a neutral thing, a certainty that gives resonance to every action.
+It makes orgasms better and kisses more deeply felt.
+Death makes me want more life.
 I can think of no better definition of life than a person’s ability to want.

 I want a dog.
-I want to take care of my parents and repay them for a life of love.
+I want to make peace with my parents.
 I want to get married, I think.
 I want to leave the United States and live abroad.
-I may not accomplish all this, but the hunger is here, and it feels like the antithesis of dying.
+I may not accomplish all this, but my hunger is there, and it feels, at this moment, like the antithesis of dying.

-If you ever think about suicide, I don’t know if any of this will help you.
-I won’t judge you for deciding differently, deciding that dying is the better course.
+If you ever think about suicide, I don’t know if any of this will help.
+I won’t judge you for deciding differently — deciding that dying is the better course.
 There are many people with harder lives than mine, who struggle more than I do, and who have been given less than I have been given.
 I can say my pleasure outweighs my pain but I don’t assume everyone can say that.
-But here’s my argument for staying: if you reduce life down to pleasurable sensation and recognize that pleasurable sensation can be anything — light in a window, seeing someone you know, hearing music — you can talk probability, and it’s very probable that pleasurable sensation will come again.
+But here’s my argument for staying: If you reduce life down to pleasurable sensation and recognize that pleasurable sensation can be anything — light in a window, seeing someone you know, hearing music — you can talk probability, and it’s highly probable that pleasurable sensation will come again.
 That’s something, and something is greater than nothing.

 Before deciding, I encourage you to read Jean-Dominique Bauby’s The Diving Bell and the Butterfly.
-It’s short.
+It’s a short, beautiful book.
 You can read it in one sitting.
-This book puts living and dying in clear perspective and is a testament to the sustaining beauty of the most simple pleasurable sensations.
-For Bauby, experiencing butterflies and light and music and language was enough to want more life.
+It is the best thing I’ve read in defense of staying in life even when it’s miserable — for seeing pleasure and beauty and deciding pleasure and beauty are worth living for.
+The book puts living and dying in clear perspective and is a testament to the beauty of the most simple sensations.
+For Bauby, experiencing butterflies and light and music — and little more — was enough to want more life.